github/docs/content/rest/reference/repos.md

 ## Webhooks

-The Repository Webhooks API allows repository admins to manage the post-receive hooks for a repository.
-Webhooks can be managed using the JSON HTTP API, or the [PubSubHubbub](#PubSubHubbub) API.
+The Repository Webhooks API allows repository admins to manage the post-receive hooks for a repository. {% data reusables.webhooks.webhooks-rest-api-links %} Webhooks can be managed using the JSON HTTP API, or the [PubSubHubbub](#PubSubHubbub) API.

 If you would like to set up a single webhook to receive events from all of your organization's repositories, see our API documentation for [Organization Webhooks](/rest/reference/orgs#webhooks).